coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 ## 2. Scope

 The transport service is assumed to operate between servers operated by different messaging providers.
-[Note: IIRC, at the June 7 interim there seemed to be some interest in generalizing this to say that the transport service is effectuated via an API offered by owners, which may be consumed either by clients or guest providers.
+[Note: IIRC, at the June 7 interim there seemed to be some interest in generalizing this to say that the transport service is effectuated via an API offered by hub servers, which may be consumed either by clients or guest servers.
 Should we adopt that scoping?]

 [Details to be worked out about interaction between transport service and MLS delivery service.]